2003tech/Botrappa/README.md

 # *Botrappa Reborn*
-The bot that's coded by Memes and Gamerappa (PF94)
+The bot that's coded by Memes, XPUser and Gamerappa (PF94)

 The bot is in early-developement